 Information Architecture (IA)

-Information architecture is the underlying structure of product information, content and rich media.
-It defines the structures of how information is stored, organized and labeled building the foundation for navigation and search.
+Information architecture is the underlying structure of product information, content, and rich media.
+It defines the structures of how information is stored, organized, and labeled, building the foundation for navigation and search.

-Based on well organized structured information you can build out navigation systems.
+Based on well organized structured information, you can build out navigation systems.
 New navigation systems and best practices are continuously designed.
-Navigation systems stretches from the traditional top level hierarchical menu bar to personalized swiping in a dating app.
+Navigation systems stretches from the traditional top-level hierarchical menu bar to personalized swiping in a dating app.

-For larger repositories of information a proper search is key.
-The traditional free form search is still of course highly relevant.
-Allowing users to quickly search through all information regardless of structure.
+For larger repositories of information, a proper search is key.
+The traditional free-form search is still, of course, highly relevant, allowing users to quickly search through all information regardless of structure.